-Despite that popular catch phrase, money does not talk: it’ll come to you in spades if you work hard, save hard, and have a goal and a vision of where you want to be financially in the future.
+Despite that popular catchphrase, money does not talk: it’ll come to you, in spades, if you work hard, save hard, and have a goal and a vision of where you want to be financially in the future.
 Every intention of mine, in relation to money, is that it comes to me, and I use it (like the gas that it is) to drive positive life experiences and circumstances.
 I have money, it doesn’t have me.

 Some time ago I promised you a money post.
-This post will hopefully satisfy that promise, and it will also hopefully be useful to my fellow millenial Canadians who are trying to make it financially.
+This post will hopefully satisfy that promise, and it will also hopefully be useful to my fellow millennial Canadians who are trying to make it financially.
 I think that sharing these money terms as a list lets you see it in black and white.
 So, without further ado, here is a list of the terms that I have learned throughout my adulting/looking towards my future process:

 1. Registered Retirement Savings Plan (RRSP)

 A tax-sheltered account, offered by financial institutions, that allows you to save for your retirement and lower your income taxes.
-If you’re a first time home buyer, you can actually borrow up to $25,000 from your RRSP (although you will be taxed 30% from that $25K when you do or 20% if it’s under $25K).
+If you’re a first-time home buyer, you can actually borrow up to $25,000 from your RRSP (although you will be taxed 30% from that $25K when you do or 20% if it’s under $25K).
 If you’re borrowing to pay for school (under the Lifelong Learning Plan (LLP)) you can take up to $20,000 for part-time or full-time schooling.
 Contributing to this means they are taking pre-taxed money (so you do have to file your RRSP file to the tax man every March/April).

-2. Tax Free Savings Account (TFSA)
+2. Tax-Free Savings Account (TFSA)

-3. High interest Savings Account (HISA)
+3. High-interest Savings Account (HISA)